Tarikdirek/tarikdirek/README.md

 <h1 align="center">Hi 👋, This is Tarık </h1>

-👋 Hello, World!
+👋 Welcome to my GitHub page!
 I'm an aspiring Web Developer with a passion for crafting user-friendly, secure, and scalable web applications.

 🎓 I’m currently studying Computer Programming at Atatürk University, where I’m building a strong foundation in: